 Year Ended December 31,

-2023 2022 \$ Change % Change
+2022 2021 \$ Change % Change

-(dollars i n thous ands)
+(dollars in thousands)

-General and administrative \$ 69,350 \$ 83,993 \$ (14,643) (17)%
+General and administrative \$ 8 33,993 \$ 52,903 \$ 31,090 !
+59 %

-The decrease in general and administrative expenses of \$14.6 million, or 17% was primarily attributable to a decrease of \$10.1 million in compensation and benefits related costs including a decrease of \$9.5 million in share-based compensation expense primarily attributable to awards granted to our Chief Executive Officer, including the Multi-Year Award, slightly offset by an increase in share-based compensation expense due to a higher weighted average grant date fair value of awards being expensed during 2023 as compared to 2022.
+General and administrative expenses increased by \$31.1 million, or 59%, for the year ended December 31, 2022 compared to the year ended December 31, 2021.
+The increase was primarily attributable to an increase of \$26.5 million in compensation and benefits related costs including an increase of \$20.4 million in share-based compensation expense primarily due to the Multi-Year Award granted to our Chief Executive Officer.
 For further information, see Item 6.B.
 "Compensation."

-The remaining decrease consists of a \$2.6 million decrease in professional services expenses, \$1.5 million in insurance and overhead costs, and a \$0.5 million net decrease in other general and administrative expenses such as travel, software, and taxes.
+The remaining increase consists of \$2.0 million in insurance and overhead costs, an increase of \$0.8 million in software costs, an increase of \$0.6 million in professional services expenses including litigation-related costs, and a \$1.2 million increase other general and administrative expenses such as travel and taxes.